Kreischberg: Lift operation and other equipment

 The 6-seater chairlift dates back to the 2008-09 season.
-In summer 2012, the area called “Riegleralm” was developed, increasing the amount of slopes offered by Kreischberg up to 40 kilometres.
+In the summer of 2012, the " Riegleralm " area was developed, increasing Kreischberg's number of slopes offered to 40 kilometres.

-Kreischberg 10er - 2021 Projekt: The gondola lift for up to 6 passengers (built in 1992) will be replaced with a new gondola lift for up to 10 passengers.
-This will be a 40 million Euro investment which includes the gondola lift and new buildings for valley-, middle-, and mountain stations.
+Kreischberg 10er - 2021 Projekt: The gondola lift for up to 6 passengers (built in 1992) will be replaced with a new one for up to 10 passengers.
+This will be a 40 million Euro investment, including the gondola lift and new buildings for valley, middle, and mountain stations.

 In December 2015, a new Freestyle park for snowboarders and freeskiers opened in Kreischberg, at 1,900 m.a.A.
 It got named “Snowpark Kreischberg” and is being operated by QParks.
 The park consists of one beginner line with three kickers, one wave run jump, 4 butter boxes (dance floor, rainbow, wave, flat/down), a beginner banked ramp and a medium line.

 The medium line consists of 11 different elements, including various kickers, tubes, jibs, rails and boxes.